Deltares/hydromt/docs/dev/migrating-to-v1.rst

 In v1 the `GridModel` will no longer exist, instead of it we created a `GridComponent`, which is an implementation of the `ModelComponent` class.
-The idea is that this gives us more flexibility with adding components to the model class, for instance multiple grids.
+The idea is that this gives users more flexibility with adding components to their model class, for instance multiple grids.
 In addition, the `ModelComponent`s improve maintainability of the code and terminology of the components and their methods.